• Home

 Each episode opens with a montage of these idiots as they try different activities in search of something to define them as masculine.
 With SLAP-STICK disastrous results they try a cowboy cattle drive, skydiving, mountain climbing, scuba diving and finally, seeing an old movie on TV – “The Wild One” – they remark: “Whoa, bikers, choppers are coooool.”

 They go to a local Harley-Davidson dealership and look stupid, and out of place, knocking over bikes and trying on helmets and jackets, and bad-ass t-shirts - until they meet “Hard D” a motorcycle salesman and genuine article biker (Mathew McConaughy type) who helps guide them.
 They take to his uber coolness and buy five big bad-ass HD road bikes.
 The owner's hard looking biker wife and sexually precocious teenage daughter each intrude on "Hard D" in slutty fashion and he makes comments like, "careful which boxes get your tool."
 Our idiot heroes gab about how cool Hard D is "banging both these bitches" and they are overheard by the dealership owner.
 Hard D closes the deal on the 5 bikes and the owner fires him.
 No commission.
 Our idiots follow Hard D to the bar next door where they decide to hire him to be the leader of their wannabe MC (motorcycle club.)
+He's not interested until they "hire him as a consultant for $100k salary - cash, in advance resulting from a quick run to the bank.
+Holy Shit?
+He's never seen so much cash, and he is suddenly very happy to lead these rich idiots.

 A lot of the charm of this comedy comes from the teacher-student relationship between Hard D and his followers as they slowly become cool dudes, and how Hard D benefits from knowing them and learning how things are done in the responsible, educated world.
+They help him start a savings account, work on his credit score and even buy a house.
+The boys have hilarious cast of characters enlisted to help their "new enterprise."
+A pubicist like Fran Dresher, a lawyer like John Goodman, a CPA like Bob Newhart.
+All of whom are reluctant about Hard D until he wins them over with his street smarts.

 Copyright © 2025 Richard Zempel - All Rights Reserved.